 All conversions are strictly opposed by family, community, religious authorities and the state; even giving out a Christian leaflet can lead to arrest.
-Section 463 (A) of the country's Penal Code states that conversion by means of 'coercion' or 'other means of inducement' is a punishable offense.
-These terms are not clearly defined, which allows the authorities and ethnic and religious leaders leverage to use it as an anti-conversion law.
+Section 463 (A) of the country's Penal Code states that conversion by means of "coercion" or "other means of inducement" is a punishable offense.
+The terms are not clearly defined, making it easier for authorities and religious leaders to use it as anti-conversion legislation.
 Converts usually hide their faith publicly and meet discreetly with others.
 Christians and even churches avoid displaying Christian images in public since it might provoke a negative reaction from nationalist and radical Buddhists.